 top of page

-If any of this resonates, you’re not alone.
-My goal is to offer a steady, supportive space where you can begin to process what you’ve been holding—at a pace that feels manageable.
-Together, we can explore approaches like EMDR and art therapy to help you move through these experiences and work toward a greater sense of clarity, steadiness, and connection with yourself.
+If any of this resonates, my goal is to offer a steady, supportive space where you can begin to understand and shift these patterns—at a pace that feels manageable.
+Together, we can use approaches like EMDR and IFS-informed therapy to help you reconnect with what matters to you.

 Meet Amelia